MonaAl-Dawsari/Ping-Pong-Game/README.md

 ## technologies used
-* canvas in HTML 5
+* Canvas in HTML 5
-* animation by keyfram in CSS3 for the background
+* Animation by keyfram in CSS3 for the background
+* Use Object-oriented programming (OOP) by Javascript
+* Javascript Dom Manipulation

 ## wireframes and user stories